Johnny Wander: History

 From 2006 to 2010, Ananth Hirsh (then called Ananth Panagariya) wrote the webcomic AppleGeeks, in collaboration with the artist Mohammad Haque.
 This strip was published as a comic book by Dark Horse Comics in 2008.

 Hirsh and Ota started posting Johnny Wander in 2008.
 Originally intended to encompass more subjects than autobiography, Ota picked the name "Johnny Wander" because it sounded both catchy and broad in scope.
 The name implied that the two could "wander" to whatever subject they were interested in.
 The first few test strips were done sporadically, as Ota was attending school and Hirsh was working full-time as a graphic designer.
 They eventually decided on autobiographical work because it seemed quicker to do, though the webcomic quickly became focused and polished.
 A collection of the comics, entitled Johnny Wander Vol. 1: Don't Burn the House Down, was published in 2010.
 The book was released under a Creative Commons license.
 A second and third volume were subsequently published, entitled "Johnny Wander Vol. 2: Escape to New York" and "Johnny Wander Vol. 3: Ballad of Laundry Cat", respectively.
-Hirsh and Ota have stopped updating the comic as of June 2019.